 Press release Doel 2020, August 20, 2008

-Flemish devolved government sends riot police to destroy the historic village of Doel
+Flemish Government sends riot police to destroy the historic village of Doel

 This aggressive demolition policy also resulted in indignant reactions in several political parties.
 The media are now a daily presence in Doel and send images of destroyed houses and streets around the globe.